siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 U+V=(u+v)^2\in\mathbb U.
 $$

-That is the basic closure rule for the joined sum.
+That is the basic closure rule for ultrareal addition.
 If the inner-state product distributes, the same value can be read as the ordered expression:

 $$
 u^2+uv+vu+v^2\in\mathbb U.
 $$

-Admissibility becomes explicit when the same joined value is represented by descriptor data.
+Admissibility becomes explicit when the same sum is represented by descriptor data.

 ## Descriptor Admissibility